MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-no-boot-dracut.md

 The Hyper-V drivers are already included in the Linux kernel of all modern Linux distributions.

-If they've been disabled, they will need to be re-enabled and the initramfs or initrd image will need to be regenerated.
+If they've been disabled, they'll need to be re-enabled, and the initramfs or initrd image will need to be regenerated.
 This scenario has been covered in the [Troubleshoot Linux virtual machine boot and network issues due to Hyper-V driver associated errors - Scenario 3: Other Hyper-V drivers disabled](troubleshoot/azure/virtual-machines/linux-hyperv-issue#hyperv-drivers-disabled) document.
-Please follow the instructions to troubleshoot and fix this specific issue.
+Follow the instructions to troubleshoot and fix this specific issue.

-In case the VM is Red Hat and it's has been migrated from on-premises, please refer to [The Hyper-V driver could not be included in the initial RAM disk when using a non-Hyper-V hypervisor](/azure/virtual-machines/linux/redhat-create-upload-vhd#the-hyper-v-driver-could-not-be-included-in-the-initial-ram-disk-when-using-a-non-hyper-v-hypervisor), for further information about how to re-enable the required Hyper-V drivers in the initramfs image.
+If the VM is Red Hat and has been migrated from on-premises, refer to [The Hyper-V driver could not be included in the initial RAM disk when using a non-Hyper-V hypervisor](/azure/virtual-machines/linux/redhat-create-upload-vhd#the-hyper-v-driver-could-not-be-included-in-the-initial-ram-disk-when-using-a-non-hyper-v-hypervisor).
+You'll find information about how to enable the required Hyper-V drivers in the initramfs image.

 ## <a id="dracut-grub-misconf"></a>GRUB misconfiguration